Ask AI

 Real-Life Examples

-Example 1: Starting a new filter list for active customers
+Example 1: Starting a New Filter List for Active Customers

 • Inputs:

-• Data format: Customers
+• Data Format: Customers

-• List of filters: (Leave empty)
+• List of Filters: (Leave empty, or provide a variable that is currently empty)

 • Filter: